• Home

 Conclusion

 The business model you select is important for each motivates and rewards different behaviors.
-The pricing, sales techniques and compensation plan design approach for each model is different from the other.
+The pricing, sales techniques, and compensation plan design approach for each model are different from the other.

 While purple is a beautiful color and a favorite of many, as a direct selling and compensation plan expert, I do not believe in purple direct selling companies.
 A direct selling must clearly select red (network marketing) or blue (party plan) as its business model.